-a2)

-$$(A \land \neg A) \rightarrow B$$
+- a2) $(A \land \neg A) \rightarrow B$, - a3) $B \rightarrow (A \lor \neg A)$.

-,

-a3)

-$$B \to (A \vee \neg A)$$

-.

-It will be not difficult to prove that if L contains the positive fragment of Anderson and Belnap's "First Degree Entailment Logic", FDE+, [cf. 1], a1 and r1 are derivable in L plus a2 and a3, whence B-negation can be introduced in L by adding a1 and a3 to it.
+It will be not difficult to prove that if L contains the positive fragment of Anderson and Belnap's "First Degree Entailment Logic", FDE+ , [cf. 1], a1 and r1 are derivable in L plus a2 and a3, whence B-negation can be introduced in L by adding a1 and a3 to it.
 This way of introducing negation in relevance logics suggests the definition of two families of quasi-Boolean negation (QB-negation) expansions of relevance logics.
 One of them, intuitionistic in character, has a2 but not a3; the other one, dual intuitionistic in nature, has a3 but lacks a2.
 The aim of this paper is to investigate the former family of QB-negation expansions of relevance logics.